browniefed/screencasts/animated/scripts/init.md

 Lets start by running our React Native project by pressing the Play button.

+### SECTION 2: Showing off RN features.

+There are a lot of features built into React Native.
+As the screen indicates if you press CMD + D a development menu will open up.
+Lets go ahead and press CMD + D.

+We are presented with a lot of options.
+- Reload will reload the latest JavaScript and restart you at your beginning screen.
+- Debug JS Remotely will open chrome and allow you to debug your JavaScript in the Chrome development tools.
+- Live Reload will automatically trigger a reload when a file is saved.
+- Hot Reloading will refresh the JavaScript but not restart you at the beginning screen.
+- Inspector will allow you to select an element and look at its styling and layout.
+- Perf Monitor will show various performance statistics like memory, and FPS

+For typical projects Hot Reloading will work in many cases but can fail in some cases which then a manual reload will be necessary.

+### SECTION 3: Editing files
 Open up the `index.ios.js` file in your favorite JavaScript editor.
 If you are using Android then you will need to open up `index.android.js`.

 The reason there are 2 separate files is because React Native will look for a specific file entry point based upon the platform you are targeting.
 Giving you the ability to define different behaviors for each platform.

+### SECTION 4: Setup square for demo